-The riot squad told us to wait with the other displaced residents.
-Then, eventually, once the shouts and flares got far enough away, they let us all pass through.
-We made our way to our friend’s flat and clattered our luggage upstairs, giving his neighbours (who thought the protest must have made its way into their building) a fright in the process.
+I soon reached the blockade where the Guardia Civil made me wait.
+Eventually, once the shouts and flares got far enough away, they let us all pass through.
+I made my way to my friend’s flat and clattered my luggage upstairs, giving his neighbours (who thought the protest must have made its way into their building) a fright in the process.

 El Pais confirmed the protests resulted in the arrests of six Spanish nationals and 20 injury reports, as well as significant damage to the area, while Mayor Manuela Carmena took to Twitter to encourage peaceful co-existence between cultures (something Lavapiés used to be known for).

 This was March 2018.
 And while a year and a half may have passed since then, according to The Local.es, “The pressure that caused the riots never went away.
 Walk through the streets of Lavapiés and you can still feel the tension, as can the police, who keep a constant presence.”